tdownie0/music-theor-ease/topics/Website_Setup/ch3.md

 other hand, Windows has a unique shell from both of these, having its own syntax.

 > **Note**: The terminal is a program that allows you access to command-line interfaces (CLIs), and
-> the shell is what interprets and executes commands provided to the terminal.
+> the shell interprets and executes commands provided to the terminal.

-Since Windows behaves differently in it's terminal, things like PowerShell have come along to help developers use commands from operating systems like Linux and Mac (PowerShell also provides several more capabilities than Windows' default Command Prompt, but a more unified syntax is also helpful).
+Since Windows behaves differently in its terminal, things like PowerShell have come along to help developers use commands from operating systems like Linux and Mac (PowerShell also provides several more capabilities than Windows' default Command Prompt, but a more unified syntax is also helpful).
 WSL came out after PowerShell was created, and allows you to use a Linux kernel that runs directly on Windows.
 This is extremely helpful as it allows for a similar local development experience across all the operating systems.
-Virtual machines were also commonly used for this task in order to allow access to a Linux or Mac OS environment for development, since Windows tended to be much more difficult to set up on it's own.
+Virtual machines were also commonly used for this task in order to allow access to a Linux or Mac OS environment for development, since Windows tended to be much more difficult to set up on its own.
+The difference between a virtual machine and using WSL is that WSL does not require nearly as much memory as a virtual machine, as it does not have to have portions of your computer's resources directly devoted specifically to the virtual machine, such as RAM, disk space, CPU cores, and all the overhead of having a separate machine run within your own machine.

 We may go over some of the basic commands related to Linux and navigating directory structures from the command line, but there is no need to be overly focused on this material at the moment.
 The main purpose